All Episodes

 There isn't any evidence of that, folks.

-And acting accordingly, speaking accordingly.
+And yet the regime has no problem believing it and acting accordingly, speaking accordingly.

-And yet they couldn't find any evidence whatsoever of the IRS targeting Tea Party tax exempt, non-exempt groups.
+And yet they couldn't find any evidence whatsoever of the IRS targeting Tea Party, tax-exempt, non-exempt groups.

 How many people do you think want there actually to be a solution to this on the left?